 Switch it up and find a quiet coffee shop on the outskirts of town or in a new neighborhood – this is a great way to find a seat or a table, unfamiliar faces for less chitchat, and some on-hand caffeine to fool those productive hours.

 Renting a private room, or better yet, a studio, on AirBnb can really help you get some quiet time to yourself.
 A studio allows for no roommates or distractions.

 Tip: Before you book you’ll want to make sure they have good wi-fi.
 To test wi-fi you can ask your potential host to go to speedtest.net.
 The minimum connection I recommend is 8 gb down, but that depends on what you’re doing.
 If you’re just checking emails or a simple Skype call, 4 mb is fine.
 If you’re having video conferencing calls and sending files, then I recommend 20 mb.
-To learn more about wi-fi speeds needed for remote work check back for the upcoming chart.
+Learn more about wi-fi speeds needed for remote work here.

 The right accommodations can mean the difference between productivity and lack thereof.
 The difference in cost for private versus shared will likely be the difference between less stress and business progression versus delays and less productivity.